Return From Battle

 as it seeps into the soul of hell.

-for a chance at meeting silver and gold gates.
+for a chance at meeting those golden gates,

-So they are able to gain the holy wings of the Lord.
+so they are able to embrace the holy wings of the Lord.

 Crying through Deuteronomy 5:17.